SomMeri/less4j-release-tests/README.md

 less4j-release-tests
 ====================

-Release tests for [less4j](https://github.com/SomMeri/less4j) project should be run before each release.
+Less4j-release-tests project contains long running tests for [less4j](https://github.com/SomMeri/less4j).
+There is no reason to run them together with unit tests, but they should be run before each Less4j release.

-## Installation
+## Installation and Configuration
-TODO
+Less4j-release-tests works only if:
+* latest less4j code is stored in the same directory,
+* git is installed and accessible from command line,
+* maven is installed and accessible from command line,
+* java is installed and accessible from command line.

 ## Implemented Tests

-TODO
+## Issues Tracking
+Issues are tracked in Less4j [issues tracker](https://github.com/SomMeri/less4j/issues).

 * TODO: remove target directory
 * TODO: add license